Accommodation in Yanbu

 Typical tenant obligations include:

-• Making timely rent and utility payments
+• Making timely rent and utility payments;

-• Maintaining the property in good condition
+• Maintaining the property in good condition;

-• Following all the rules outlined in the rental contract
+• Following all the rules outlined in the rental contract;

-• Avoiding creating any disturbances for the neighbors
+• Avoiding creating any disturbances for the neighbors;

-• Not subletting the property or using it for commercial purposes
+• Not subletting the property or using it for commercial purposes.

 Typical landlord responsibilities include:

-• Handing over the property in a proper state
+• Handing over the property in a proper state;

-• Provide the tenant with the receipts for all the checks received
+• Provide the tenant with the receipts for all the checks received;

-• Make sure all common areas related to the apartment are well-maintained
+• Make sure all common areas related to the apartment are well-maintained;

-• Perform all the requested repairs
+• Perform all the requested repairs;

-• Ensure the tenant's privacy and avoiding unscheduled visits
+• Ensure the tenant's privacy and avoiding unscheduled visits;

-• Keep the price of rent the same throughout the length of the lease
+• Keep the price of rent the same throughout the length of the lease.

 Important:

-When you sign your lease, it is absolutely essential that you register it in the Ejar system, set up by the Ministry of Housing.
+When you sign your lease, it is absolutely essential that you register it in the Ejar system, which is set up by the Ministry of Housing.
 This online portal has been created to manage rental property in Saudi Arabia.
 Besides, you will need to provide your Ejar number if you have a dispute with your landlord.
 To register in the Ejar system, you will need to upload a copy of the rental agreement and provide basic information about yourself and the landlord.
 Note that if you don't register in the Ejar system as a tenant, your Iqama (residence permit) may not be renewed.

 Tips for moving to Yanbu

 To make sure your move to the new city goes smoothly, it's always a good idea to invest some time into research.
-Look through the Saudi Arabia guide, check out our expat forum, get in touch with your acquaintances in Yanbu, scan local forums and more.
+Look through the Saudi Arabia guide, check out our expat forum, get in touch with your acquaintances in Yanbu, scan local forums, and more.

 Here are a few basic tips for arranging your accommodation in Yanbu: